The essential IT vendor selection criteria and checklist

 Use criteria to: screen during vendor discovery, structure RFIs/RFPs, script demos/PoCs, guide due diligence, lock SLAs/exit terms in contracts, and set day‑one KPIs for it vendor management.
 Criteria should drive each gate from shortlist to award.

-What pitfalls derail it vendor selection and how do I avoid them?
+What pitfalls derail IT vendor selection and how do I avoid them?

 Pitfalls: over-indexing on price, vague SLAs, weak exit terms, unscored demos, and skipping adoption plans.
 Fixes: weight security/integration and TCO, demand measurable SLAs/penalties, define data portability, run scenario-based PoCs, and require training/success metrics.